unboxxbusiness/99forevertools/docs/cloudflare-deployment-guide.md

 # Cloudflare Pages Deployment Guide for 99forevertools

+## ⚠️ Important Note
+The build configuration MUST be set in the Cloudflare Pages dashboard, not in `wrangler.toml`.
+Cloudflare Pages projects do not support the `[build]` section in wrangler.toml.

 ## ✅ Issue Fixed

 The HTTP 404 error occurred because the site was not deployed yet.
 The build errors have been resolved:
 - ✅ Sitemap dynamic export issue fixed
 - ✅ Dynamic route `/r/[slug]` configuration updated
 - ✅ Build now completes successfully with all 77 pages
+- ✅ Fixed wrangler.toml configuration error

 ## 🚀 Deployment Options